-If you were under age 591/2 at the time you received distributions from your traditional, SEP, or SIMPLE IRA, there is generally an additional 10% tax on the portion of the distribution that is included in income (25% for a distribution from a SIMPLE IRA during the first 2 years of your participation in the plan).
+If you were under age 591/2 at the time you received distributions from your traditional, traditional SEP, or traditional SIMPLE IRA, there is generally an additional 10% tax on the portion of the distribution that is included in income (25% for a distribution from a traditional SIMPLE or Roth SIMPLE IRA during the first 2 years of your participation in the plan).
 See the instructions for Schedule 2 (Form 1040), line 8; and the Instructions for Form 5329.